eufossa/symfony-hackathon-2019/README.md

 ### Achievements

-During the hackathon, attendees worked on different activities, not only coding but also reflecting on different topics such as diversity within the community.
+The participants worked on different activities, not only coding but also reflecting on different topics such as diversity within the community.

 See [repositories statistics](achievements/statistics.md) and the different topics that have been worked on: